 When a body is infected by bacteria or viruses, the body must invest a lot of energy to fight off the invaders.
-Otherwise, there is no point in maintaining proper homeostasis of water levels and such if the whole organism is going to die from infection.
-Thus, the brain is able to detect molecules called pyrogens, which are released by infected cells or infectious agents.
-Pyrogens tell the brain to increase body temperature by telling the body to retain heat.
+There is no point in maintaining homeostasis of hydration levels and the many other systems the body regulates if the whole organism is going to die from infection.
+Pyrogens are molecules that are released by infected cells or infectious agents.
+Their presence alerts the brain to increase body temperature, which it does by ordering the body to retain heat.
 This results in a fever.
-Fevers are meant to slow down bacteria and viruses, which do not like high temperatures.
+Fevers’ function is to slow down bacteria and viruses, which do not like high temperatures.
 This buys more time for the immune cells to find and eliminate the invaders.

 Increased Blood Flow

-A site of injury or infection will turn red, swell, feel warm and feel tender.
+The site of an injury or infection will turn red, swell, and feel tender and warm.
 These are the symptoms of what is called inflammation.
-Immune cells rush to the site of damage and release chemicals that cause these symptoms.
-In particular, mast cells are immune cells that release chemicals that cause blood vessels at the site of injury, which can be a bruise or a cut, to enlarge.
-This enlargement brings more blood to the site of injury, which brings more oxygen to sustain the burst of repair activity and also brings more immune cells to the rescue.
-More blood flow means faster repair.
+Immune cells rush to the site and release chemicals that cause these symptoms.
+In particular, mast cells are immune cells which release chemicals that enlarge, or dilate, the blood vessels at the site of a bruise or a cut.
+This dilation brings more blood to the site of injury, including more oxygen to sustain the burst of repair activity, and more immune cells to help.
+Increased blood flow means faster repair.
 Faster repair means the body can get back to normal faster.

 Wound healing is the process in which a damaged tissue is repaired.
-Damage can be a cut in the skin or a bruise in a muscle.
 At the site of damage, dead or broken cells are eaten by immune cells called macrophages.
 In damaged skeletal muscle, macrophages accumulate at the site of injury and release a protein that causes muscle cells to regrow.
 In damaged skin, macrophages fill up the wound and release chemicals that cause new blood vessels to form.
 These blood vessels will be necessary to bring nutrients to and remove wastes from the new skin cells that will form.
 Until the wound is repaired, the body is at higher risk of infection and homeostasis cannot be fully attained.